Guarani language: History

 While Guarani, in its Classical form, was the only language spoken in the expansive missionary territories, Paraguayan Guarani has its roots outside of the Jesuit Reductions.

 Modern scholarship has shown that Guarani was always the primary language of colonial Paraguay, both inside and outside the reductions.
 Following the expulsion of the Jesuits in the 18th century, the residents of the reductions gradually migrated north and west towards Asunción, a demographic shift that brought about a decidedly one-sided shift away from the Jesuit dialect that the missionaries had curated in the southern and eastern territories of the colony.

 By and large, the Guarani of the Jesuits shied away from direct phonological loans from Spanish.
 Instead, the missionaries relied on the agglutinative nature of the language to formulate new precise translations or calque terms from Guarani morphemes.
 This process often led the Jesuits to employ complicated, highly synthetic terms to convey European concepts.
-By contrast, the Guarani spoken outside of the missions was characterized by a free, unregulated flow of Hispanicisms; frequently, Spanish words and phrases were simply incorporated into Guarani with minimal phonological adaptation.
+By contrast, the Guarani spoken outside of the missions was characterized by a free, unregulated frequently, Spanish words and phrases were simply incorporated into Guarani with minimal phonological adaptation.

 A good example of that phenomenon is found in the word "communion".
 The Jesuits, using their agglutinative strategy, rendered this word "Tupârahava", a calque based on the word "Tupâ", meaning God.
 In modern Paraguayan Guarani, the same word is rendered "komuño".

 Following the out-migration from the reductions, these two distinct dialects of Guarani came into extensive contact for the first time.
 The vast majority of speakers abandoned the less colloquial, highly regulated Jesuit variant in favor of the variety that evolved from actual use by speakers in Paraguay.
 This contemporary form of spoken Guarani is known as Jopará, meaning "mixture" in Guarani.